hermish/hkn-workshops/CS/todos-web-app/README.md

             { model | items = List.filter (\x -> x /= item) model.items }
 ```

 The `update` function takes in `msg`s (a.k.a. messages) and the current state of the app (a.k.a. the `model`).
-Based on what the `msg` is, the update function will have a different behavior--a behavior for each possible kind of `msg` (we defined these in the previous code block).
+Based on what the `msg` is, the update function will have a different behavior—a behavior for each possible kind of `msg` (we defined these in the previous code block).
 Thus, the `update` function is able to return a **new model** with the necessary changes to the state of the app, appropriate to the given `msg`.
-For example, if the update function is given a `msg` of `DeleteItem `, the update function will return a new model with a specific item removed from the `items` of the model.
+For example, if the update function is given a `msg` of `DeleteItem`, the update function will return a new model with a specific item removed from the `items` of the model.

 So, for the `AddNewItem` branch, we want to produce a new model from the old one, such that, the new model's list of todo items called `items` includes a brand new item with the String `newContent` as this brand new item's text content.

-If you can't quite get it, we must do this:
+The correct solution is this:

 ```
     AddNewItem newContent ->